asqwerty666/slurm-modpy/README.md

 ### Basics

-First of all you need to import the function into your script
+First of all, you need to import the function into your script

 ```
 from slurm import send_sbatch